UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 If you are building QtMultimedia and following my steps in the previous section, this is the point where you go back and install the next library you need on the RPi.
 That is assuming that the configure summary looked okay and doesn't indicate any issues.
 As you install the libraries, you should be able to see different features become enabled (set to "yes") on the configure summary under Multimedia and Bluetooth.

-If all looks good and all libraries you need have been installed we can continue to the next section/
+If all looks good and all libraries you need have been installed we can continue to the next section

 ### 4.7 Build Qt
 Our build has been configured now, and it is time to actually build the source files.
 Ensure you are still in the build directory, and run the following command: